Those who understand others

 -Lao Tzu-

 In summary, my sobriety did cost me my old life living alone; now, happily, I live with my wife again after twenty years, and she trusted me enough to re-marry me.
 I have a new sense of direction, no longer trapped on the horizontal timeline of thinking, projecting my memories through psychological time to control an imaginary future.
 Now, I am aware, sober, and free from time, without the resistance of thinking (time) blocking my feelings of unconditional love from flowing through my heart into the world.
-I have a bunch of new friends in my sober-minded recovery community, a few old ones I knew before addiction, and nobody understands me, but that’s okay: I do!
+I have a bunch of new friends in my sober-minded recovery community, a few old friends I knew before addiction, and nobody understands me, but that’s okay: I do!

 What did sobriety cost me from my past?
+It doesn’t matter—Now!

 ©2024 stillawakening.com All Rights Reserved